pharo-contributions/OSSubprocess/README.md

 ```

 ## Sending signals to processes
-OSSubprocess provides a way of sending UNIX signals (`SIGKILL`, `SIGTERM`, etc.) to the spwaned process.
+OSSubprocess provides a way of sending UNIX signals (`SIGKILL`, `SIGTERM`, etc.) to the spawned process.
 There are many scenarios in which this is useful, such us terminating or killing an existing process for whatever reason you have.
 Some OS commands, like `tail -f`, do not even finish unless you explicitly tell it to do so.
 If we consider again the `tail -f` example you may now realize that that process will run forever.

-Which signals to send and when it completly up to the user.
+Which signals to send and when it completely up to the user.
 Under the protocol `OS signal sending`, the class `OSSUnixSubprocess` provides one method per signal.
 Examples: `#sigterm`, `#sigkill`, `#sigint`, `#sighup`, etc. Each of those methods will simply send the signal in question to the external process.

 See this example: